 “Believe me, darling, I worship you.”
-He pulled sway for a moment to gaze at her.
-“I worship your earlobes…” He kissed each slowly.
-“Your beautiful hair.”
-He kissed her by her temple.
+He leaned back to gaze at her.
+“I worship your earlobes…” He kissed each slowly. “…your beautiful hair.”
+He ran his hands through the silky black waves cascading down her back and kissed her on the temples.
 “Mmm, definitely your lips.”
-He placed his soft lips on hers and worshipped her till her knees almost gave out.
+He placed his soft lips on hers and worshipped her until she was forced to pull away, breathless.

 She came up for air and looked at him tenderly.
 “That was an awesome show tonight.
 Your guitar solo had the crowd screaming and all the women begging to marry you.”